bolajishola/CitiBike/README.md

 - Aggregate Function
 - Exploratory Data Analysis

-## Modelling
+## Modeling

-There was no modelling because the dataset contain one table.
+There was no modeling because the dataset contain one table.

 ---

 ## Data Cleaning and Transformation

-The dataset went through rigorous checking and cleaning, a view of the raw dataset is shown below:
+Inspection and cleaning of the dataset was carried out, a view of the raw dataset is shown below:

 ![](RawData.jpg)

-The first step was to Filter the data, and remove the blank row and duplicates, a total of 1950 duplicate was discovered and removed after proper consultations:
+The first step was to Filter the data, remove the blank rows and duplicates.
+Total of 1950 duplicate was discovered and removed after proper consultations with the appropiate stakeholders:

 Filtering                               | Removing duplicate :--------------------------------------:|:----------------------------------: